 Looking for a festive and pretty bread for your Thanksgiving table?
-These Seeded Pumpkin Bread Sticks are mini baguettes and each one will serve 3 or 4 people.
+These Seeded Pumpkin Breadsticks are mini baguettes and each one will serve 3 or 4 people.
 They’d look great on your holiday table, piled up in a big wooden bowl or standing in a bucket.
 Or just wrap them in twine and use them to decorate your table!

 The colour of the dough from the pumpkin is fabulous and together with the seeds (both in the dough and on top!), these loaves are sure to impress your guests, while being super easy to make.

-Be sure to add your flour gradually, as needed, to keep a moist dough.
+- Be sure to add your flour gradually, as needed, to keep a moist dough.
 As the pumpkin adds a lot of moisture and will vary in moisture from brand to brand, just keep adding as much flour as you need until your dough is no longer sticky.

-Your rising time will vary, depending on the warmth of your kitchen.
+- Your rising time will vary, depending on the warmth of your kitchen.

-I have used SAF Brand Instant Yeast here, my yeast of choice, which is fine to add right into the other ingredients.
+- I have used SAF Brand Instant Yeast here, my yeast of choice, which is fine to add right into the other ingredients.
 If you prefer to use active dry yeast, you may want to proof it in the 1/2 cup of lukewarm water for 5-10 minutes, then add into the bowl.

-Get the Recipe: Seeded Pumpkin Bread Sticks
+Get the Recipe: Seeded Mini Pumpkin Baguettes

 Ingredients